Each crash report reaches your dashboard with all the information you need to resolve it.

 - Affected Users: The number of unique users that experienced this crash.

 In each crash report, you can find the stack trace of the crash with the most important frames highlighted in blue.
 These highlighted frames are your application's frames.
 In order for these crashes to be readable, symbolication is required.
 More information on symbolication can be found here.
+A stack trace is captured and shown per app version within the crash itself.

 Sometimes, different stack traces are related to different teams within your organization.
 In an effort to allow for a more efficient method of assigning crash reports to the related teams, you can set up code ownership rules that use paths and filenames as conditions to allow for a more automated workflow.